tbebekis/AspNetCore-9x-Mvc-Template/MvcApp/Docs/Authorization.md

 That method gets the following parameters.

-- ClaimsPrincipal user.
+- `ClaimsPrincipal user`.
 The `Identity` to check.
-- object? resource.
+- `object? resource`.
 Optional.
 A resouce that may required in policy evaluation.
-- string policyName.
+- `string policyName`.
 The policy name.

 Here is how to programmatically check a policy in a controller.

+A policy check can be done in a controller.

 ```
 public class MyController : Controller